Definition

 Negative Air Unit (NAU)

-A ventilation system equipped with HEPA filters that creates negative air pressure within an asbestos work area, preventing contaminated air from escaping the containment.
-The unit continuously draws air from the work area, filters it through HEPA filters, and exhausts clean air outside.
-Proper placement and operation of NAUs is critical for worker and public safety during asbestos removal.
+A ventilation system with HEPA filters that maintains negative air pressure inside an asbestos work area, so contaminated air cannot escape.
+The unit draws air continuously from the work area, passes it through HEPA filters, and exhausts clean air outside.
+Incorrect placement or operation allows contaminated air to leak, putting workers and nearby occupants at risk.